How to fix problems with a new build home

 What is a snagging survey and why is it necessary?

-A snagging survey serves as a crucial checkpoint for new homeowners, examining new build homes for any issues or defects.
+A snagging survey serves as a checkpoint for new homeowners, examining new build homes for any issues or defects.
 Conducted either before or shortly after moving in, this detailed examination aims to identify any problems requiring rectification by the developer.
 For new home buyers, it ensures their property aligns with the high standards they expect, safeguarding their investment and ensuring a safe living environment.

 How to conduct an effective snagging survey